pawel80/IaC-SDWAN-deployment/README.md

 - route leaking on DC cores for Legacy DC cores mgmt interface
 - TLOC extension for mgmt interface

+Issues:
+- iosxe provider will hang if there are no online routers
+- impossible to create a sub interface via sd-wan provider, resource: sdwan_service_lan_vpn_interface_ethernet_feature

 <!---
 ![screenshot](drawings/lab_v01.png)
 -->